quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~~~~~~
 {: #group-id-ex title="GroupID example"}

-Note that in some contexts (for example a Multipath transport protocol) it might
+Note that in some contexts (for example a transport protocol that can use
-make sense to add additional contextual per-event fields (for example TupleID,
+multiple paths) it might make sense to add additional contextual per-event
-see {{tuple-field}}), rather than use the group_id field for that purpose.
+fields (for example TupleID, see {{tuple-field}}), rather than use the group_id
+field for that purpose.

 Note also that, typically, a single trace only contains events belonging to a
 single logical group (for example, an individual QUIC connection).
 As such,